 Sure, there are some shortcomings, namely increasing renewal prices and a non-flexible plan duration.
 But in the grand scheme of things, Bluehost is still head and shoulders above most of the competition.

-Weebly website builder servers a great alternative option.
+- Weebly website builder serves as a great alternative option.